mboljen/mkgrid/README.md

   Sets the half width of the problem.
 If omitted, the smallest distance of all given samples is used as default which is usually a good value.

++ `--bucket` _number_

+  Sets the number of samples to consider for collocation.
+If undefined, all sample points are used.
+Use this option for large data sets.

 + `-y`, `--yes`

   Overwrite existing output files.